iyinusa/cotaskai/chrome-extension/README.md

 ## 🙏 Acknowledgments

 - [OpenAI](https://openai.com/) for providing the API
+- [Perplexity](https://www.perplexity.ai/) for the Sonar API and web search capabilities
 - [Google AI](https://ai.google.dev/) for the Gemini API
 - [Bootstrap](https://getbootstrap.com/) for the responsive UI components
 - [Font Awesome](https://fontawesome.com/) for the icon library